orangejuice/blog/data/activity/movie-哈利·波特与火焰杯-2005/record.en.md

     Radcliffe Emma Watson
 ---

-"When rewatching 'Harry Potter and the Goblet of Fire' for possibly the tenth time two years ago, Dumbledore's speech after Cedric's death was deafeningly impactful," via tw the kid comment.
+Via Twitter, a kid revisited 'Harry Potter and the Goblet of Fire' for perhaps the tenth time two years ago.
+The speech Dumbledore gave after Cedric's death was profoundly stirring.